sexwork/sexwork.us/privacy/index.rst

 Some sex worker advertisements have lots of special language.
 `rubmaps <http://www.rubmaps.com/rubmaps-slang>`_ keeps a very big list.
 In general, we recommend not using special language.
-In general you want a particular sort of client, figure out what sort of client you want, figure out what their interests are, stude those interests and then write advertising language specific for that type of person.
+In general you want a particular sort of client, figure out what sort of client you want, figure out what their interests are, study those interests and then write advertising language specific for that type of person.
 If you are wanting Doctors and other professionals as clients, look in the magazines/websites built for doctors and try to use the same type of language.
-Overall we recommend trying to appeal to their emotional side, and not their Horny/Sexual side.
+Overall we recommend trying to appeal to their emotional side, and not their Horny or Sexual side.

 In general, the cleaner/neater and more professional you can appear, the more your clients will be cleaner/neat and professional.